Attribution (psychology): In sports and health

 Attribution theory has been applied to a variety of sports and exercise contexts, such as children's motivation for physical activity and African soccer, where attributions are placed toward magic and rituals, such as what magicians are consulted before the game begins, rather than the technical and mechanical aspects of playing football.

 Using Heider's classifications for causal attribution, being the locus of causality, stability, and controllability is another way to explain Attribution theory's role in health.
 Older women make up the largest percentage of inactive people for health reasons.
 A study was conducted to explain the factors behind low motivation in older women.
 This study was made up of 37 elderly women with a mean age of 80.
 Low motivation to exercise and be healthy has been noted to be caused by internal factors such as old age.
 The combination of internal factors, mixed with a stable response, complimented by the fact that old age is uncontrollable, causes low motivation, especially in elderly women, which leads to health problems.
 Attributional retraining allowed these women to reconsider external factors as controllable, which decreased their feelings of helplessness by 50% and increased their perceived control over their health.

 In sports psychology, attribution theory is like a tool that helps us understand why people think and act the way they do, especially when it comes to sports.
-Back in the 1970s and 1980s, lots of researchers were really interested in attribution theory, but since then, not as many studies have been done on it.
+Back in the 1970s and 1980s, lots of researchers were interested in attribution theory, but since then, not as many studies have been done on it.
 Still, it's important because it helps us figure out why athletes think certain things about their performance.
 Heider started it all by showing how people try to explain why things happen, like why someone does well or badly in a game.
-This idea is super important in sports because athletes are always trying to understand why they did well or not so well.
+This idea is important in sports because athletes are always trying to understand why they did well or not so well.